Soccer-World-Conservative Hodgson must allow England to cut loose

 Although he faces every coach's dilemma of balancing his squad between established performers and exciting newcomers, he has a far bigger pool of bright young players to choose from now than seemed likely three or four years ago.

-Raheem Sterling, Daniel Sturridge and Jordan Henderson of Liverpool, Alex Oxlade-Chamberlain and Jack Wilshere of Arsenal, Everton's Ross Barkley and Luke Shaw of Southampton are all in the squad.
+Raheem Sterling and Jordan Henderson of Liverpool, Alex Oxlade-Chamberlain and Jack Wilshere of Arsenal, Luke Shaw and Adam Lallana of Southampton, and Andros Townsend of Tottenham Hotspur are all pushing for places in the squad.

 "There are no right or wrong answers to this," Hodgson said in his charmingly old-fashioned and polite way.